A-Rowell/Streamer/README.md

  ![gst-plugin-ue4 blueprints](docs/media/GST_SINK_PLANE_MAT.png)

- # Render Camera record on a mesh using SimboticTorch Plugin.
+ # Render Camera record on a mesh.

 We will combine the configurations that we set on  [Render a local file on a mesh.](#render-a-local-file-on-a-mesh), and [gstappsrc](#gstappsrc), and the biggest change will be set on the Pipeline Config.